BasedLinux/bsd/doc/manual/source/command-ref/bsd-env/opt-common.md

   Specifies the Bsd expression (designated below as the *active Bsd expression*) used by the `--install`, `--upgrade`, and `--query --available` operations to obtain derivations.
-The default is `~/.bsd-defexpr`.
+The default is `~/.nix-defexpr`.

   If the argument starts with `http://` or `https://`, it is interpreted as the URL of a tarball that will be downloaded and unpacked to a temporary location.
-The tarball must include a single top-level directory containing at least a file named `default.bsd`.
+The tarball must include a single top-level directory containing at least a file named `default.nix`.

 - `--profile` / `-p` *path*